 As you begin to practice this method, you may decide to forgo a weekly dinner party, sell your fishing camp, give up a hobby you no longer love, etc.

-At the same time, you may buy exercise equipment, a new camera, or take a trip to an exotic locale that’s been on your bucket list.
+At the same time, you may buy exercise equipment, and a new camera, or take a trip to an exotic locale that’s been on your bucket list.

-The point is to transform your retirement into a successful journey through providing value to yourself.
+The point is to transform your retirement into a successful journey by providing value to yourself.

 There’s hope if you didn’t save enough for retirement.
 Think and act in ways that benefit you and your spouse.
 Approach retirement as thought it is your business.
 Your retirement will become a fun project instead of a dreaded nightmare about money.

 What do you think about this method?
 Will you try it?
 Please leave us a comment below and share this article with your friends!